-Pakistan parliament set to elect speaker in test for Khan
+Pakistan parliament elects Khan ally as speaker

-Khan, a former cricket star and longtime opposition politician, is expected to be the next prime minister.
-His Tahreek-e-Insaf party nominated Asad Qaiser to be the speaker of the National Assembly.
-He will face off against Khusheed Shah, a joint candidate backed by opposition parties.
+Asad Qaiser, a lawmaker from Khan’s Tahreek-e-Insaf party, secured 176 votes, edging out joint opposition candidate Khusheed Shah, who got just 146.
+The vote was held in a raucous session of the National Assembly, in which opposition lawmakers chanted against alleged fraud in the July 25 vote.

-Recent weeks have seen intense negotiations and horse-trading as Khan seeks to recruit independents to a majority coalition.
+The vote in parliament indicated that Khan’s party, which won the most seats in the election but fell short of an outright majority, has allied with enough independents to form a governing coalition.
+The National Assembly is expected to elect Khan as the next prime minister on Friday, and he would be sworn in on Saturday.

-Opposition parties have meanwhile held regular protests and refused to accept the outcome of the July 25 vote, accusing the military and intelligence agencies of intervening on Khan’s behalf.
+Opposition parties have held regular protests and refused to accept the outcome of the vote, accusing the military and intelligence agencies of intervening on Khan’s behalf.

 Most Read Nation & World Stories